How lender liquidations lower house prices and bring affordability

 @iahotm

-What <i>would<i> provide very compelling evidence in favor of your theory would be stats that demonstrate rents for Irvine homes, and in particular high-end Irvine homes, have increased at a much higher rate than the rest of OC/SoCal over the last decade.
+What would provide very compelling evidence in favor of your theory would be stats that demonstrate rents for Irvine homes, and in particular high-end Irvine homes, have increased at a much higher rate than the rest of OC/SoCal over the last decade.
 Without such evidence, it seems more reasonable to me that lingering effects of the housing bubble are a bigger factor.

-Astute Observation by It all happens on the margin
+6. It all happens on the margin

 Here again, there is a drag on rental rates due to IAC.